is the 2018 Wisconsin Welsh Weekend Eisteddfod Theme

 In 2017 the Eisteddfod competition expanded to two categories: literary arts and visual arts.
-General rules for submission are given below.
-Submission theme and deadlines will be announced well in advance of those deadlines.
+General rules for submission in these categories for the 2018 competition are given below.

 Rules for submission: